-Flexibility serving your needs
+Flexibility for your needs

 Teleste Broadcast Manager consists of EPG, Network and Bootload modules, which are all used for different PSI/SI management tasks.
 The structure is modular, the benefit being that it can be expanded module by module and yet all modules can function individually.

 One Broadcast Manager server can handle multiple multiplexes and hundreds of services in various types of networks.
-It can utilize input from DVB-ASI, ATM and IP and is DVB-C, DVB-T and DVB-S compliant, allowing the operator to enjoy high adaptability and easy integration.
+It can utilize input from IP and is DVB-C, DVB-T and DVB-S compliant, allowing the operator to enjoy high adaptability and easy integration.
 Broadcast Manager adapts to almost any network architecture, including small and large head-ends, based on central or regional broadcasting.